MichiganCOG/M-PACT/RAINPROJECT.md

 <a name="rainv23.2"/>
 RAIN Layer v23.2
 ---------------
-The primary concept utilized in the formulation of this version is:
+Similarly to 23.1, we change the activation function to sigmoid instead of tanh.

 ![RAINv23.2 Paramnw PLACEHOLDER] (/images/Paramnw.pdf)
 ![RAINv23.2 extractlayer PLACEHOLDER] (/images/extractlayer.pdf)